egoist/poi/README.md

 npm run dev
 ```

-Then you will be automatically navigated to http://localhost:4000<br>
+Then you can open http://localhost:4000<br>
 When you are ready to deploy your app, run `npm run build` to bundle.

 ## Showcase